ari-landry7/Cosmic-Strip/README.md

      npm run dev
      ```
    * Backend, in a different terminal:

+   **Make sure your MongoDB server is running in the background!**

      ```
      cd backend
      npm run server
      ```
-8. Open your web browser and navigate to http://localhost:5173
+9. Open your web browser and navigate to http://localhost:5173
-9. Explore the app!
+10. Explore the app!

+## Future Plans
+In the future, I plan to enhance the project by adding the following features:
+* Adapt for mobile
+* Add a light mode theme
+* Add icons to the edit and delete buttons for style
+* Add a comment function for users to comment on posts
+* Add a search bar that is only available to logged-in users